toddcmz/hoursPlanning/documentation/readMe_hoursPlanning_2023-07-24.md

 This will be done with an input form.
 Likely to change in the future, mostly for proof of concept for now.

+Continued building input form for new org, made a number of small styling tweaks based on dojohelpdesk styles, altered navbar, added organization details summary, add new org, and add new org details routes/pages

+Worked on formatting for new org input data fields.
+Next step is to handle submit of form data to add data to prisma table for that org.

+With that done, we can move on to adding org details. will require some thought for actual implementation- logged in user is going to be associated with some org, and should only let you add data for that org.